High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs: Introduction

 Furthermore, to support interactive semantic manipulation, we extend our method in two directions.
 First, we use instance-level object segmentation information, which can separate different object instances within the same category.
 This enables flexible object manipulations, such as adding/removing objects and changing object types.
 Second, we propose a method to generate diverse results given the same input label map, allowing the user to edit the appearance of the same object interactively.

 We compare against state-of-the-art visual synthesis systems~\cite{chen2017photographic,isola2016image}, and show that our method outperforms these approaches regarding both quantitative evaluations and human perception studies.
 We also perform an ablation study regarding the training objectives and the importance of instance-level segmentation information.
-Our code and data are available at our \href{https://tcwang0509.github.io/pix2pixHD/}{website}.
+In addition to semantic manipulation, we test our method on edge2photo applications (Figs.~\ref{fig:edge2photo},\ref{fig:edge2face}), which shows the generalizability of our approach.
+Code and data are available at our \href{https://tcwang0509.github.io/pix2pixHD/}{website}